rapidsai/deployment/source/cloud/azure/azure-ml.md

-# Azure Machine Learning (Azure ML)
+# Azure ML Compute instance

-RAPIDS can be deployed using [Azure Machine Learning Service](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning) and easily scales up to any size needed.
-You can configure your environment on a local computer or use Azure Machine Learning notebook service via compute instance.
+RAPIDS can be deployed at scale using [Azure Machine Learning Service](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning) and easily scales up to any size needed.

-## Azure ML Compute instance

-Azure's [ML Compute instances](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) are a secure, fully configured and managed development environment that can also serve as compute target for ML training and inferencing purposes.
-It comes with integrated Jupyter notebook server, JupyterLab, AzureML Python SDK and other tools.
+[Azure's ML Compute instances](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) are a fully managed and secure development environment that can also serve as compute target for ML training, and comes with integrated Jupyter notebook server, JupyterLab, AzureML Python SDK and other tools.

-This guide demonstrates how to launch compute instance via Studio portal but you can also use python SDK or CLI

 ## Pre-requisites